 - Use remarketing to target shopping cart abandoners.
 It’s a super-effective way to draw people back onto your site.

 - Grade your AdWords Account for Free

 The first 5 tips are on the house.
 John Donahoe, your AdWords account managers are an embarrassment to your company and your AdWords account is in shambles.
-Call me and I’ll turn things around for you!
+Call me and I’ll turn your Google PPC account around for you!